lineoftrust/lineoftrust.github.io/web/content/post/springDeliverable.md

 This industry-wide abuse of basic UI principles has resulted in a number of frightening security implications for everday users—issues that have largely gone unaddressed in the security community for the past decade.
 Though major vendors like Google (developer of the Chromium project and the Chrome web browser) have taken steps to address some of the more sophisticated UI security issues plaguing web browsers, much more must be done to provide a sense of security for the vast majority of average Internet users who are most vulnerable.

-This post is the result of six weeks of brainstorming, reading, contemplating, presenting, and concerted discussion surrounding web browser UI security.
+This post is the result of six weeks of brainstorming, reading, contemplating, presenting, and discussing web browser UI security.
 In it, we seek to provide a framework to systematize current and proposed approaches aimed at improving web browser client UI, venturing as far as offering a few suggestions of our own.

 Before we delve into that, however, some motivation is in order.